 Natural Gas Measurement Lawsuits.
 CERC Corp. and certain of its subsidiaries are defendants in a suit filed in 1997 under the Federal False Claims Act alleging mismeasurement of natural gas produced from federal and Indian lands.
 The suit seeks undisclosed damages, along with statutory penalties, interest, costs, and fees.
 The complaint is part of a larger series of complaints filed against 77 natural gas pipelines and their subsidiaries and affiliates.
 An earlier single action making substantially similar allegations against the pipelines was dismissed by the federal district court for the District of Columbia on grounds of improper joinder and lack of jurisdiction.
 As a result, the various individual complaints were filed in numerous courts throughout the country.
 This case has been consolidated, together with the other similar False Claims Act cases, in the federal district court in Cheyenne, Wyoming.
+On October 20, 2006, the judge considering this matter granted defendants' motion to dismiss the suit on the ground that the court lacked subject matter jurisdiction over the claims asserted.

 In addition, CERC Corp. and certain of its subsidiaries are defendants in two mismeasurement lawsuits brought against approximately 245 pipeline companies and their affiliates pending in state court in Stevens County, Kansas.
 In one case (originally filed in May 1999 and amended four times), the plaintiffs purport to represent a class of royalty owners who allege that the defendants have engaged in systematic mismeasurement of the volume of natural gas for more than 25 years.
 The plaintiffs amended their petition in this suit in July 2003 in response to an order from the judge denying certification of the plaintiffs' alleged class.
-In the amendment the plaintiffs dismissed their claims against certain defendants (including two of the Company's subsidiaries), limited the scope of the class of plaintiffs they purport to represent and eliminated previously asserted claims based on mismeasurement of the Btu content of the gas.
+In the amendment the plaintiffs dismissed their claims against certain defendants (including two of CERC Corp.'s subsidiaries), limited the scope of the class of plaintiffs they purport to represent and eliminated previously asserted claims based on mismeasurement of the Btu content of the gas.
 The same plaintiffs then filed a second lawsuit, again as representatives of a class of royalty owners, in which they assert their claims that the defendants have engaged in systematic mismeasurement of the Btu content of natural gas for more than 25 years.
 In both lawsuits, the plaintiffs seek compensatory damages, along with statutory penalties, treble damages, interest, costs and fees.
-The Company and its subsidiaries believe that there has been no systematic mismeasurement of gas and that the suits are without merit.
+CERC Corp. and its subsidiaries believe that there has been no systematic mismeasurement of gas and that the suits are without merit.
 The Company does not expect the ultimate outcome to have a material impact on its financial condition, results of operations or cash flows.